pierre-warnier/vinted/README.md

-# vinted
+# Vinted image dataset
-Create an image dataset from vinted.com
+Create an image dataset from Vinted.